wmde/banner-screenshots/PRODUCTION.md

 figure out the channel (desktop, mobile, pad_en, etc.) from the branch name.

-The shell script is a wrapper for a long `docker-compose exec` command.
+The shell script is a wrapper for a long `docker compose exec` command.

 The background workers will create a campaign directory inside the `banner-shots` directory.
 Depending on the docker-compose file used (prod,